Pickelhaupt/EUC-Dash-ESP32/README.md

 # EUC-Dash-ESP32

+**2021-01-03 Updated all settings screens and fixed a lot of bugs**

 **2020-12-09 Updated ttgo t-watch library to latest version(master branch) with lvgl 7.7.1**

 **2020-12-08 Trip info now persistent, long press on trip display to reset**